 print(f"{match['score']:.2f}: {match['metadata']['text']}")

-It's clear from this example that the semantic search pipeline is clearly able to identify the meaning between each of our queries.
-Using these embeddings with Pinecone allows us to return the most semantically similar questions from the already indexed TREC dataset.
+It’s clear from this example that the semantic search pipeline is clearly able to identify the meaning between each of your queries.
+Using these embeddings with Pinecone allows you to return the most semantically similar questions from the already indexed TREC dataset.